sagemath/sagewiki_to_gh-2022-10-10/days17/projects/presagedays/discussion.md

 That exact range can likely be easily done using modular symbols.

-There is another algorithm, that uses the matrix of $T_2$ (which I'm computing and caching above!), which can compute the charpolys of many other $T_p".
+There is another algorithm, that uses the matrix of $T_2$ (which I'm computing and caching above!), which can compute the charpolys of many other $T_p$.
 It's described here: http://sage.math.washington.edu/home/wstein/days/17/highweight/, along with a magma implementation (need to port to Sage).
 Thus it might be nice to implement this and run it, and get say all $T_{p,k}$ for $p,k \leq 1000$.

 == Arithmetic data about every weight 2 newform on Gamma0(N) for all N<5135 (and many more up to 7248) ==